LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/class2-prep/README.md

 # Prep for Class 2

 ### Concepts
+* merge sort
 * recursion
-* module2 cs50 Study Guide
+* module2 review
-* comf with functions
+* more practice with functions
-* module3 cs50 Study Guide
+* more with the sorting algs

 ### Stuff to do: